Ayham-Ibrahim/Library-Management-System/README.md

-## Library Management System
+## Document Management System (DMS)

-fully functional Web API for a **Library Management System** using Laravel.
-This API will manage books, authors, and users of the library, incorporating complex relationships and functionalities.

- with queue system to handle email notifications sent to users when new books are added or when books are borrowed or returned.
+Document Management System (DMS) using Laravel, which will serve as a platform for users to manage and organize various types of documents

 #### note : when you git clone from this repo and do (php aertisan migrate) dont forget to add seeders by